Download and print the NAIDOC history timeline - PDF

 With a growing awareness of the distinct cultural histories of Aboriginal and Torres Strait Islander peoples, NADOC was expanded to recognise Torres Strait Islander people and culture.
 The committee then became known as the National Aborigines and Islanders Day Observance Committee (NAIDOC).
 This new name has become the title for the whole week, not just the day.
 Each year, a theme is chosen to reflect the important issues and events for NAIDOC Week.

-During the mid-1990s, the Aboriginal and Torres Strait Islander Commission (ATSIC) took over the management of NAIDOC until ATSIC was disbanded in 2004-05.
+During the mid-1990s, the Aboriginal and Torres Strait Islander Commission (ATSIC) took over the management of NAIDOC until ATSIC was disbanded on 15 April 2004.

-There were interim arrangements in 2005.
-Since then a National NAIDOC Committee, until recently chaired by former Senator Aden Ridgeway, has made key decisions on national celebrations each year.
-The National NAIDOC Committee has representatives from most Australian states and territories.
+The National NAIDOC Committee has made key decisions on national celebrations each year and has representatives from most Australian states and territories.